Market

 Fund by the Company

-iv. a) The management has
+iv. a) The management has represented

-as disclosed in the note 2.39 (b) to
+in the note 2.40 to the financial

-have been advanced or loaned
+advanced or loaned or invested

-or invested (either from borrowed
+(either from borrowed funds

-funds or share premium or any
+or share premium or any other

-other sources or kind of funds) by
+sources or kind of funds) by

 the Company to or in any other